tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 ## Performance best practices {#performance}

 Compared to other database systems, Hyper starts up very fast (in the order of 100 milliseconds).
-Still, starting up and shutting down the server takes time Hence, you should keep the process running and only close or shutdown the `HyperProcess` when your application is finished.
+Still, starting up and shutting down the server takes time.
+Hence, you should keep the process running and only close or shutdown the `HyperProcess` when your application is finished.
 E.g., when updating multiple tables inside a `.hyper` file, do not restart the `HyperProcess` for every table, but instead use the same process for updating all of your tables.

-Futhermore, you should only have one instance of Hyper running at any given time.
+Furthermore, you should only have one instance of Hyper running at any given time.
 Hyper internally monitors its memory assumption, and makes sure that it only uses up to 80% of your system's RAM memory, such that your overall system stays responsive.
 If multiple Hyper processes are running at the same time, they might overload the system, and Hyper's internal resource management mechanisms will not be able to counteract this.